 Follow the meeting agenda.
-Veering off agenda communicates to members that the agenda is not important.
-It also makes it difficult for others to keep track of where you are in the meeting.
+Veering off agenda communicates to members that it is not important.
+It also makes it difficult for others to keep track of where you are in the meeting and can facilitate important points not being addressed.

 Manage group dynamics for full participation.
-As you've seen in this chapter, a number of group dynamics can limit a team's functioning.
-Be on the lookout for full participation and engagement from all team members, as well as any potential problems such as social loafing, group conflict, or groupthink.
+As you've seen in this chapter, there are a number of group dynamics that can limit a team's functioning.
+Be on the lookout for full participation and engagement from all team members as well as any potential problems such as social loafing, group conflict, or groupthink.

-© The New Yorker Collection.
-1979.
-Henry Martin from cartoonbank.com.
-All rights reserved.
+© The New Yorker Collection 1979 Henry Martin from cartoonbank.com.
+All Rights Reserved.

 Summarize the meeting with action items.
 Be sure to clarify team member roles moving forward.
-If individuals' tasks are not clear, chances are that role confusion will arise later.
-There should be clear notes from the meeting regarding who is responsible for each action item and the time frames associated with next steps.
+If individual's tasks are not clear, chances are role confusion will arise later.
+There should be clear notes from the meeting regarding who is responsible for each action item and the timeframes associated with next steps.

 End the meeting on time.
-This is vitality important, as it shows that you respect everyone's time and are organized.
+This is vitally important as it shows that you respect everyone's time and are organized.
 If another meeting is needed to follow up, schedule it later, but don't let the meeting run over.